Lay-Z-Spa FAQ

 1. Remove the Filter Housing and ChemConnect

-2. Simply screw on the stopper caps
+2. Attach the stopper caps

 3. Unscrew and remove the pump.